TWA-Agile-Full-Stack-Bootcamp-2022/MultiplicationTable/README.md

 AC2: The start number and the end number can be any integer in a range of 1 to 10 (inclusive).

-    TASK 2: should return true when call isGreaterThanEndNumber given start number 0 and end number is 2 TASK 3: should return false when call isInTheRange given start number 0 smaller than 1 TASK 4: should return false when call isInTheRange given end number 11 TASK 5: should return false when call isInTheRange given end number 10
+    TASK 2: should return true when call isGreaterThanEndNumber given start number 0 and end number is 2 TASK 3: should return false when call isOutOfRange given start number 0 smaller than 1 TASK 4: should return false when call isOutOfRange given end number 11 TASK 5: should return false when call isOutOfRange given end number 10

 AC3: The output should be a string represents the multiplication table.
 Suppose that the start number is *2* and the end number is *4*, the output should be something like the following.

-    TASK 6: should return true when call isInTheRange given end number 9 and start number 1 TASK 7: should return multiplication table when call render given start number 2 and end number 4
+    TASK 6: should return true when call isOutOfRange given end number 9 and start number 1 TASK 7: should return multiplication table when call render given start number 2 and end number 4
 # Practice Requirement
 1. Please draw the whole tasking diagram.